 - Blue Badge in England and Wales

-- Road tax discount 50% - if you get the standard PIP mobility rate
+- vehicle tax discount of 50% - if you get the standard PIP mobility rate

-- Road tax discount 100% - if you get the enhanced PIP mobility rate
+- vehicle tax discount of 100% - if you get the enhanced PIP mobility rate

 You may also: